jgpuckering/PrimesExperiments/AAA_README.txt

 Results of my solutions
 -----------------------

-The following three solutions use the algorithm in PrimesPY2.py.
-That algorithm uses half the memory of most solutions because it completely ignore even numbers.
+The following three solutions use the algorithm found in PrimesPY2.py, varying only in the way they actually change bytes.
+That algorithm uses half the memory of most solutions because it completely ignores even numbers.
 Also, it starts by marking all positions with 1 and then zeroing those positions that are prime -- the opposite of most other scripts.

-  primes_3_substr.pl - uses bytestring with index, substr and looping
+  primes_3_substr.pl - uses a string with index(), substr() and looping
     jgpuckering/primes_3_substr.pl;110;5.008113;1;algorithm=base,faithful=yes,bits=8
     Passes: 110, Time: 5.01, Avg: 0.045528, Passes/sec 22.0, Limit: 1000000, Count: 78498, Valid: yes

-  primes_3_bitwise.pl - uses bytestring with bitwise AND'ing
+  primes_3_bitwise.pl - uses a string with bitwise AND'ing to reduce looping
     jgpuckering/primes_3_bitwise.pl;268;5.018476;1;algorithm=base,faithful=yes,bits=8
     Passes: 268, Time: 5.02, Avg: 0.018726, Passes/sec 53.4, Limit: 1000000, Count: 78498, Valid: yes

-  primes_3_inline.pl - uses bytestring and inline C subroutine for bit changes
+  primes_3_inline.pl - uses a string and an inline C subroutine for byte changes
     jgpuckering/primes_3_inline.pl;10888;5.000160;1;algorithm=base,faithful=yes,bits=8
     Passes: 10888, Time: 5.00, Avg: 0.000459, Passes/sec 2177.5, Limit: 1000000, Count: 78498, Valid: yes

-The following solutions were created to explore other approaches and use the overall algorithm found in primes_2.pl.
-Where they vary is in the manner in which bits are tested and changed.
+The following solutions were created to explore other approaches.
+They use the algorithm found in primes_2.pl, varying in the way they change bytes.

   primes_2_noloop.pl - primes_2 using index()
     Passes: 149, Time: 5.008612, Avg: 0.033615, Limit: 1000000, Count: 78498, Valid: yes